fkooman/php-lib-rest/examples/README.md

 This application will show how to use the REST service routing capabilies of this framework

+The `MyApp.php` shows an example of extending the `Service` class to write a complete REST application.

 # Tests
 You can use cURL to test this code, assuming `php-lib-rest` is available through `http://localhost/php-lib-rest/examples/rest.php`.
 Modify your URL